Prosthodontics | Specialist Prosthodontist Brisbane

 Do you need a consultation to assess if your dental implant is still sound?
 Our Prosthodontists regularly help manage complex dental cases, and can help you maintain any previous dental treatment.

-Dental restorations are a significant decision when it comes to your dental health, and our Prosthodontists regularly field enquiries from patients who are seeking a second opinion or specialist input into their dental treatment.
+Complex dentistry is a significant decision when it comes to your dental health, and our Prosthodontists regularly field enquiries from patients who are seeking a second opinion or specialist input into their dental treatment.

 Prosthodontic treatments, such as dental implants, often require dental surgery for placement.
 This is an important health decision, and we are fortunate to have a team of field-leading Prosthodontists to provide the best environment for our patient’s dental treatment.